‘RHOA’ Star Phaedra Parks ‘Body-Shamed’ For Posing In A Skimpy Swimsuit

 Per Celebrity Insider, a number of Instagram users opted to hit back at the trolls, defending Parks’ right to pose in a swimsuit despite her strong faith.

-“All of you leave her alone; I’m so sick and tired of so-called Christians judging other folks,” one fan said in part in her defence. “@phaedraparks Chile works it, sis, u looks fabulous, you are definitely goals straight haters.
+“All of you leave her alone; I’m so sick and tired of so-called Christians judging other folks,” one fan said in part in her defense “@phaedraparks Chile works it, sis, u looks fabulous, you are definitely goals straight haters.
 Jealousy is an evil thing.”

 Another wrote on the social media site in defence of Phaedra’s skin-baring snaps, “Dang.
 You are looking amazing.
 All that hard work is paying off.
 Great job.”